 Music has been shown to change the consumer experience and encourage extra purchases and other signs of brand loyalty.

-Studies have found that when music is played in stores, 40 percent of people reported they spent more time in the store because they liked the music; 31 percent reported that they would come back to a store if they enjoyed the soundtrack; and 21 percent reported they would recommend a store to their friends and family if they liked the music selections.
+Studies have found that when playing music for retail stores, 40 percent of people reported they spent more time in the store because they liked the music; 31 percent reported that they would come back to a store if they enjoyed the soundtrack; and 21 percent reported they would recommend a store to their friends and family if they liked the music selections.
 On the other side, 50 percent of people reported that they left a store when they did not like the music selected, and 39 percent who left reported that they would not go back.
 In addition, 97 percent of managers report that music choices strengthen brand personality.

 As your business grows and you open more storefronts, you want to keep the loyalty of your current fans while showcasing your products or services to new people.
 Once you understand more about the mood you create in your store by using foreground or background music, certain tempos, and certain modes, you can apply this understanding to a broader, unified music strategy for your whole chain.